-The production and interpretation of human action, and the part played by language in that process, is a central topic for pragmatics.
-Frequently, analysis proceeds by treating language as both primary and autonomous, and lumping everything that isn't language into the category 'context', e.g., a surround that provides resources for the anchoring of deictics or relevant social categories.
-In this paper, I argue against the usual analytic and disciplinary boundaries that isolate language from its environment and create a dichotomy between text and context.
 This paper proposes and develops an approach to the analysis of action within human interaction that takes into account the simultaneous use of multiple semiotic resources by participants (e.g., a range of structurally different kinds of sign phenomena in both the stream of speech and the body, graphic and socially sedimented structure in the surround, sequential organization, encompassing activity systems, etc.).
 It is argued that actions are both assembled and understood through a process in which different kinds of sign phenomena instantiated in diverse media, what I call semiotic fields, are juxtaposed in a way that enables them to mutually elaborate each other.
 A particular, locally relevant array of semiotic fields that participants demonstrably orient to (not simply a hypothetical set of fields that an analyst might impose to code context) is called a contextual configuration.
-As action unfolds, new semiotic fields can be added, while others are treated as no longer relevant, with the effect that the contextual configurations which frame, make visible, and constitute the actions of the moment undergo a continuous process of change.
-From a slightly different perspective, contextual configurations provide a systematic framework for investigating the public visibility of the body as a dynamically unfolding, interactively organized locus for the production and display of meaning and action.
+As action unfolds, new semiotic fields can be added, while others are treated as no longer relevant, with the effect that the contextual configurations that frame, make visible and constitute the actions of the moment undergo a continuous process of change.
+From a slightly different perspective contextual configurations provide a systematic framework for investigating the public visibility of the body as a dynamically unfolding, interactively organized locus for the production and display of meaning and action.

 When action is investigated in terms of contextual configurations, domains of phenomena that are usually treated as so distinct that they are the subject matter of entirely separate academic disciplines, e.g., language and material structure in the environment, can be analyzed as integrated components of a common process for the social production of meaning and action.
 This also provides an alternative geography of cognition to one that views all cognitive phenomena as situated within the mental life of the individual.
-Here, cognition is a reflexively situated process that encompasses both the sign-making capacity of the individual, for example through the production of talk, and different kinds of semiotic phenomena, from sequential organization to graphic fields, lodged within the material and social environment.
-This emphasis on cognition as a public, social process embedded within an historically shaped material world is quite consistent with both Vygotskian perspectives and recent work in the social and anthropological study of scientific and workplace practice (which Hutchins, 1995, in a groundbreaking study, has called 'cognition in the wild'), but adds to such perspectives an equally strong focus on the details of language use and conversational organization.
+Here cognition is a reflexively situated process that encompasses both 1) the sign making capacity of the individual, for example through the production of talk, and 2) different kinds of semiotic phenomena, from sequential organization to graphic fields, lodged within the material and social environment.
+This emphasis on cognition as a public, social process embedded within an historically shaped material world is quite consistent with both Vygotskian perspectives and recent work in the social and anthropological study of scientific and workplace practice, which Hutchins (1995) in a groundbreaking study has called "cognition in the wild", but adds to such perspectives an equally strong focus on the details of language use and conversational organization.